It is a type of congenital disability where the crucial parts of the baby’s brain and skull do not form.

 The risk of recurrence

-Parents who have a child with anencephaly may have a four to ten percent risk of having a child affected by neural tube defects in a future pregnancy, although the specific neural tube defect may not be anencephaly.
+Parents who have a child with anencephaly may have a four to ten percent risk of having a child affected by neural tube defects in a future pregnancy.
+However, the specific neural tube defect may not be anencephaly.

-Doctors may recommend taking high doses of folic acid before conceiving again and may recommend that the couple work with a genetic counselor as well.
+Doctors may recommend taking high doses of folic acid before conceiving again and suggest that the couple works with a genetic counselor.